webpy/webpy.github.com/skeleton/index.md

 # skeleton

-Here's the skeleton of a typical web.py app:
+Here's the skeleton of a typical web.py app (as of 0.2):

 ## code.py